dfelinto/blender-manual/rigging/armatures/editing/sketching.rst

 **Sketches are not saved into Blender files**, so you can't interrupt a sketching session without losing all your work!
-Note also that the* sketching is common to the whole Blender session, i.e. there is only one set of strokes (one sketch) in Blender, and not one per armature, or even per file…
+Note also that the* sketching is common to the whole Blender session, i.e. there is only one set of strokes (one sketch) in Blender, and not one per armature, or even per file...

 Drawing Chains